appliedinnovationcorp/nexus-v2-workspace/src/aic-website/docs/COMPREHENSIVE-ENHANCEMENT-ANALYSIS.md

 • **Edge Computing Integration** for global performance

 ### **📊 IMPLEMENTATION PRIORITY**
-if there is no Real-Time Analytics Engine to be found in the codebase, implement and integrate into the codebase a comprehensive, refined, enhanced, improved, production-ready, enterprise-grade Real-Time Analytics Engine. when you are finished generate a comprehensive detailed report of everything you did, why you did it, and the impact it will have, how to use the feature, etc. then, push all changes to github with a detailed description of the commit
+if there is no Business Intelligence Dashboard to be found in the codebase, implement and integrate into the codebase a comprehensive, refined, enhanced, improved, production-ready, enterprise-grade Business Intelligence Dashboard. when you are finished generate a comprehensive detailed report of everything you did, why you did it, and the impact it will have, how to use the feature, etc. then, push all changes to github with a detailed description of the commit
 CRITICAL (Immediate):
 1. Saga Orchestrator Service
 2. Advanced Security Framework